Frequently Asked Questions

 Will I get the results on the day?

 No, the results need to be calculated on our system and the certificates generated.
 You will receive the full report complete with certificates within 5 – 7 working days of your test.

 Can you e-mail the report to me?

-Yes, the completed signed report can be e-mailed to save time and two copies of the report will follow in the post.
+Yes, the completed signed report can be e-mailed to save time.

 Will I understand the report?

 The technical reports are written in such a way to ensure a medium between client understanding and technical content for Building Control.
 The report stipulates each test carried out, the pass requirement and the individual structure result achieved.